akshaybidwai09/cms-module/README.md

 # Content Management Systems

 ## Description
 This CMS is a modern, advanced content management system designed specifically for organizational or social use in today's digitally connected world.
-CMS is named to be a EchoSphere provides a dynamic platform where members of any organization can express themselves and manage their digital content with remarkable ease and versatility.
+CMS named as EchoSphere provides a dynamic platform where members of any organization can express themselves and manage their digital content with remarkable ease and versatility.
 It's also ideal solution for organizations seeking to foster a rich environment of social connectivity and digital storytelling among their members.

 ## Objective
 To design and develop a robust and user-friendly CMS catering to diverse content creation, management, and interaction needs in the digital realm.